simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 My original intention was to find a way to standardise the sequence lengths to facilitate mini-batches stochastic gradient descent training.
 How it soon became clear that it could be a useful regularisation-like technique.
 To the best of my knowledge this is a novel methodological contribution.

 ## RNN architecture
-The best performing architecture I found over the competition is a 3-layer deep stacked bidirectional RNN, with additional single dense layers after
+The best performing architecture I found over the competition is a 3-layer deep stacked bidirectional (vanilla) RNN with 128 hidden units, with additional single dense layers after each hidden layer.
+At the top of the network the vector at each time position is fed into a dense layer with a Rectified Linear Unit (ReLU) non-linearity applied to a single output.
+The final result is obtained by taking the mean of the predictions from each time position.
+I will explain the evolution of this model in figures below, which should make it clearer.

 ### Design evolution